abdnh/anki-copycat-importer/technical.md

 Some incomplete notes about AnkiApp's internals.

+_Note: The add-on no longer imports from the SQLite database as of version 3.0.0_

 ## Terminology

 AnkiApp's uses familiar terms like decks, cards, and tags, with some differences: